Laboratory project in Molecular Biology

 Objectives and Content

-Laboratory project in molecular biology consists of performing a research project in the laboratory of the supervisor.
-The main goal is to learn how to use molecular biology methods in the context of a research project.
-The student will receive a succinct introduction to the main research project, the methods used and to the strategic choices for attacking a specific subset of research questions, by studying some original research papers.
+The goal of this course is to train students in the use of molecular biology techniques within the context of a research project, in the laboratory of a supervisor.
+The student will receive an introduction to the main research project, the methods employed and the strategic choices used to address a defined set of research questions, supported by selected original research papers.
 The contents of the project will be defined by the supervisor, but will always include methods of great relevance for research in molecular biology.
 The extent of the course is defined by the credits, and should consist of about 250 hours.
 This includes laboratory work (about 200 h), as well as result analysis, lab journal inputs, lectures, literature reading, poster generation and presentation.
 Students should be able to start the project work during the second week of the semester, so that it will finish before other exams take place.
 Some projects may start at alternative points of time, depending on the schedule of the supervisor.

 Learning Outcomes